indieweb/wordpress-indieweb/readme.txt

 * Remove Webactions in attempt to narrow focus
 * Remove Indieweb Press This as not distributed through wordpress repo
 * Switch plugin installer from TGM to simpler https://github.com/dcooney/wordpress-plugin-installer
+* Fix issue where extra user properties were incorrectly sanitized
+* Handle an @ in the twitter username
+* If silo field contains valid URL, pass through instead of adding baseurl

 = 3.0.6 =